-- 1. A Hawai'i licensed teacher may add a field to their existing license in five ways: - a) Complete a State Approved Teacher Education Program in the new field;

-c) Take the Praxis content test in the new field and verify 1 year of experience out of the last 5 in the new field;

-d) Attain NBPTS certification in the new field;

-- e) Hold and Advanced License and a major or equivalent in the new field. - 2.
+- 1. A Hawai'i licensed teacher may add a field to their existing license in five ways: - a) Complete a State Approved Teacher Education Program in the new field; - OR - b) Complete 30 hours from a State Approved Teacher Education Program in the new field and verify 1 year of experience out of the last 5 in the new field; - OR - c) Take the Praxis content test in the new field and verify 1 year of experience out of the last 5 in the new field; - OR - d) Attain NBPTS certification in the new field; - ÓR - e) Hold and Advanced License and a major or equivalent in the new field. - 2.
 Pay added field fee